-The advantages of a credit card with zero interest are lower monthly payments and not having to pay back more than you spend.
-If you tend to carry a balance from one month to the next, these types of credit cards can be a great choice.
+The big advantage of a credit card with zero interest is that you only pay back what you spend.
+If your cash flow is tight or you tend to carry a balance from one month to the next, this type of credit card can be a great choice.

-But there's a catch: credit cards with zero interest only offer this rate for a limited time.
-Therefore, it's best to look for a card that extends the intro period for a long time and also offers a relatively low interest rate after the initial intro APR has expired.
+But there's a catch: credit cards with zero interest only offer this rate for a limited time, then they flip to a normal APR.
+The trick is to pay off any debt before you hit that limit.
+Therefore, it's best to look for a card that extends the intro period for a long time—which is why our recommended cards offer zero percent anywhere from a year to 20 months.

 With the lowest overall long term interest rate in mind, here are the best credit cards with zero interest: